xBombjackx/vgm/manuscript/pixel_and_progression_final.md

 *   **8 Channels of FM:** Two more than the Genesis.
 *   **Cleaner DAC:** The YM2151 was typically paired with a dedicated, high-quality DAC (like the YM3012).
 It lacked the "Ladder Effect" distortion of the Genesis.
 *   **The Sound:** Crystal clear electric pianos, sharp metallic basses, and shimmering bells.
 This is the sound of *Street Fighter II*, *OutRun*, and *Marble Madness*.

+> **Sidebar: The Arcade Arms Race – Konami vs. Capcom**
+>
+> In the late 1980s, the rivalry between Konami and Capcom wasn't just on the screen; it was in the silicon.
+Both companies used the YM2151, but their engineering "signatures" were distinct.
+>
+> Capcom engineers (CPS-1 board) favored a "dry and punchy" approach, often using the YM2151's cleaner DAC to emphasize the impact of hits in games like *Street Fighter II*.
+Konami, meanwhile, were masters of "timbral layering."
+They often pushed the YM2151 to its limit by layering multiple FM channels to create a single, massive-sounding brass or synth lead—a technique that required frame-perfect synchronization between the sound chip and the CPU.
+This engineering "flexing" drove both companies to innovate faster, resulting in the rapid evolution of the arcade soundscape we now consider legendary.

 ### 10.2 Sega System 16: The "Super Scaler" Sound